harrisonlab/nano_diagnositcs/P_aphanis/P_aphanis_genome_raspberry.md

 ```

 ## Coverage
-Coverage of data was estimated and the quality of sequencing data was assessed using KAT.
+Coverage of data was estimated and the quality of sequencing data assessed using KAT.
 ```bash
 #Sequencing reads were compared with our in house p.aphanis genome, results were plotted with various settings
 screen -S KAT